🔒 Ensuring Data Protection - PCSE Practice Questions

 • Data Protection scenarios for PCSE are frequently mapped to Domain 3 (~20%), so read the objective carefully before picking controls or architecture.

-• Expect multi-service scenarios where Data Protection interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+• Expect multi-topic scenarios where Data Protection interacts with IAM, networking, data, or operations patterns rather than appearing as an isolated question.

 High-Value Data Protection Concepts